10 Best Things to Do in Oita

 Oita Prefecture (大分県) is situated at the northeast of Kyushu Region, bordered by three prefectures: Fukuoka, Kumamoto and Miyazaki.
 Oita Prefecture is best known for the rich hot spring sources and often called the Onsen Prefecture.

 Two Onsen resorts: Beppu and Yufuin are the top visited Onsen towns in Japan, and visitors can enjoy various types of Onsen attractions such as hot sand baths and mud baths as well as charming townscapes.
 Besides Onsen, Oita Prefecture has got a lot of things to offer for tourists such as the stunning view of mountains, the coastline and unspoilt countryside scenery.
-Oita was one of the 12 host cities for Rugby World Cup 2019 (RWC) and several exciting rugby matches had been played at Oita Stadium.
+Oita was one of the 12 host cities for Rugby World Cup 2019 (RWC) and several exciting rugby matches were played at Oita Stadium.
 The prefecture has been attracting more numbers of tourists in recent years.

 In this article, I’m going to share the best things to do/see in this beautiful and undiscovered prefecture as well as how to maximize your trip in Oita!